-The Wangan and Jagalingou Clermont Aboriginal Community Development Fund (ACDF) Scholarship will support two students of Wangan and Jagalingou or Aboriginal descent entering their first or second year of study in any Bachelor degree course (including Honours) at CQUniversity.
+The Wangan and Jagalingou Clermont Aboriginal Community Development Fund (ACDF) Scholarship will support one student of Wangan and Jagalingou or Aboriginal descent entering their first or second year of study in any Bachelor degree course (including Honours) at CQUniversity.

 Scholarship Value: Up to $50,000*

 Length of Scholarship: 4 (four) years (full time) 8 (eight) years (part time)

 Opening Date: 01 January 2018

 Closing Date: 31 January 2018